apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 If you don't specify a size, the `full` size is displayed.

-We'll talk about custom image sizes in a later tutorial.
+We'll talk about adding custom image sizes in [`apostrophe-attachments`](../../modules/apostrophe-attachments/index.html#code-add-image-sizes-code) in a later tutorial.

 #### `apostrophe-files`